Razgrad: History

+In 1933 the Turkish cemetery in the city was attacked and the dead bodies were exhumed.

 Razgrad Peak on Greenwich Island in the South Shetland Islands, Antarctica is named after Razgrad.

 Population

 In January 2012, Razgrad was inhabited by 33,416 people within the city limits, while the Razgrad Municipality with the legally affiliated adjacent villages had 50,457 inhabitants.
 The number of the residents of the city (not the municipality) reached its peak in the period 1988-1991 when exceeded 55,000.
 The following table presents the change of the population after 1887.

 Ethnic composition

 According to the latest 2011 census data, the individuals declared their ethnic identity were distributed as follows: